From the Martello Tower to the beach and of course our Irish-style pubs, Halifax has many places that parallel the Dublin locations in Ulysses.

 How Long Will This Take?

 The activity in the book happens from 8am until approximately 3am the following morning.
 While you could do this in real-time, it does make for a very long day.
 The app will allow you to visit many of the locations at any time, so if you only have an hour or so you can still enjoy the activities.
 If you do visit the locations at the proper times, some extra content might be made available to you.
+Also, you do not have to do every single location to enjoy the experience.

 Will This Be Family-Friendly?

-That said, the app will not be sharing explicit material directly, but "thematic elements" will probably be unavoidable.
+That said, the app will not be sharing any explicit material directly, but "thematic elements" will probably be unavoidable.

 The book itself is a fairly challenging read - if you're old enough to understand the book, you're probably old enough to handle much of the content.